CRLab/physical_ros_controllers/alexa_ros_controller/README.md

 # alexa_ros_controller
 Submits received voice command actions to a ROS network from an Amazon Alexa.

+Install dependencies by running `npm install` in this folder

 First start up ROSBridge Websocket Server: